thomasjuhoonkim/thomasjuhoonkim/README.md

 ---

-### :man_technologist: About Me :
+### 👨‍💻 About Me :

 I am a Junior Software Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Canada.

 - 🔭 I'm currently rapidly expanding my portfolio with web dev projects, games, and automation.
 I'm also currently working for EnPowered as a Code Breaker, helping to decrypt utility bills in Ontraio, New York, and Ohio.

-- ⚡ In my free time, I like learning about new subjects such as Cryptography, Web Development, and Trains.
+- ⚡ In my free time, I like learning about new subjects such as Cryptography, Web Development, and Business.

 - 🌱 Exploring the world of Software Development and Entreprenuership and the like.

 - ⚡ Fun fact: I named myself Thomas when I was 7 while I watching Thomas the Train.

-- 🤔 I’m looking for help with finding a Fall 2022 Internship.
+- 🤔 I’m currently looking for Fall 2022 Internships.

 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Thomas-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/thomasjuhoonkim/)